amphp/injector/README.md

 A common difficulty in web applications is limiting the number of database connection instances.
 It's wasteful and slow to open up new connections each time we need to talk to a database.
 Unfortunately, using singletons to limit these instances makes code brittle and hard to test.
-Let's see how we can use auryn to inject the same `PDO` instance across the entire scope of our application.
+Let's see how we can use the injector to inject the same `PDO` instance across the entire scope of our application.

 Say we have a service class that requires two separate data mappers to persist information to a database: